jagenjo/GTR_Framework/README.md

 # GTR_Framework
-OpenGL C++ Framework for the realtime rendering course
+OpenGL C++ Framework used for the Realistic Realtime Rendering course at Universitat Pompeu Fabra.

+It imports GLTF and PNGs.